gerard-bisama/DHIS2-fhir-lab-app/README.md

 </httpConnector>
 ```

-The FHIR Lab apps is utilizing the HL7 FHIR standard to represent IDSR data to ensure the sharing of  data between the IDSR, laboratory facilities and other systems that could need to have access to the laboratory data as well as patient demographic and disease specifics information.
+The FHIR Lab apps is utilizing the HL7 FHIR standard to represent IDSR data to ensure the sharing of  data between the IDSR, laboratory facilities and other systems that could need to have access to the laboratory data as well as patient demographic and disease specific information.

 The case is represented by the patient demographic information, disease to follow up and the symptoms description and is recorded in the IDSR in a specific programs.
-Laboratory data are  registered for the specifics case as events.
-The laboratory data comes from the facilities and contain information on providers (Organization and care provider), specimen handing, laboratory order, laboratory observation and test performed.
+Laboratory data are registered for the specific case as events.
+The laboratory data comes from the facilities and contains information on providers (Organization and care provider), specimen handing, laboratory order, laboratory observation and test performed.

-Those information  are collected by facilities and submitted to a central IDSR which is a DHIS2 based system.
+That information is collected by facilities and submitted to a central IDSR which is a DHIS2 based system.
 To submit the laboratory data, the facilities should be able to have information from the IDSR in the standardized format to allow them to reference case and related laboratory data in their own system or procedure, in order to share (pull or push) data without caring of the  data structure of the client or the IDRS service providers.

 That is why the app architure is composed of the Fhir conversion module that generates HL7 Fhir resource from the IDSR data and  csv based Lab data.
 Then the generated Fhir resource are stored in a Fhir repository which provides the appropriate interface for search and CRUD operation.
 Then, all the requests could be made to the  Fhir repository to get formalized information on Lab request, specimen handling information, status of the results, disease diagnosed, etc.